-By late 2020, the manuscript will be available to view and study as a scroll-through document on The Courtauld website, accompanied by a revised transcription and new English translation that remains as close to the original French as possible with an honest and unfiltered representation of Gauguin’s language that will aid research on the artist and his legacy.
+In early 2021, the manuscript will be available to view and study as a scroll-through document on The Courtauld website, accompanied by a revised transcription and new English translation that remains as close to the original French as possible with an honest and unfiltered representation of Gauguin’s language that will aid research on the artist and his legacy.

 The manuscript will be displayed alongside Gauguin’s paintings and sculpture in The Courtauld Gallery’s Great Room when the gallery reopens in 2021 following our major ‘Courtauld Connects’ transformation project.